Chickpea Curry (1 Cup)

 Pair with Protein

-Add a serving of lean protein such as grilled chicken or tofu to your meal.
-Protein can help slow down the absorption of carbohydrates and stabilize blood sugar levels.
+Add a source of lean protein, like grilled chicken or tofu, to your meal.
+This can help slow down the absorption of carbohydrates.

 Eat Slowly